Updated: Mar 2

 But What Do The Numbers Mean?

 The highway numbers appear to be randomly assigned -- looking at them you probably could not suss out an obvious reason for why they were selected.
 However, if you were to look at a map of the United States, a pattern does emerge.
 First of all, all major highways have single- or double-digit designations.
 They scale from “1” to “99”.
 Highways that run east-west all have route numbers that end in an even number.
 All of the original transcontinental highways, i.e., those that run east-west from one coast to the other, end in "0" (zero).
 They graduate from "10" in the northern tier of the country by multiples of ten as you move toward the south where the last one is numbered “90”.
 US 20, for example, stretches from Boston, Massachusetts to Newport, Oregon.
 US 50, in the middle of the transcontinental pack, runs neatly across the center of the country, right through the heartland, from Ocean City, Maryland to Sacramento, California.
-(The part of US 50 that passes through Nevada is known as "the Loneliest Road in America.")
+US 50 used to run all the way to San Francisco, but that (The part of US 50 that passes through Nevada is known as "the Loneliest Road in America.")
 There was one exception to the "end in zero" rule -- US 2.
 It is the northernmost transcontinental byway in the country, starting in Houlton, Maine and terminating in Everett, Washington.
 Since US 10 had already been designated, this northernmost route was numbered "2" in order to avoid having a US 0.

 North-south routes all end in an odd number.
 Major north-south routes that largely connect the country's northern frontier with its southern frontier end in "1".
 US 1 is the best example of this kind of highway, linking Ft.
 Kent, Maine with Key West, Florida.
 The numbers increase as you move from east to west.
 On the West Coast, there is one anomaly -- Highway 101.
 For the most part, three-digit highway numbers were used to designate U.S. highway spurs, which are usually shorter highways that are more or less offshoots or secondary routes of a major highway.
 The problem with this plan was that the last two-digit odd number that could be assigned for major north-south highways was "91" and that would mean 93, 95, 97 and 99 could not be used (those highways would have to be situated "west" of the last major highway on the Pacific coast).
 An exception was made in this case, and "101" was assigned to the westernmost highway traveling in a north-south direction.
 Today, US 101 connects Olympia, Washington with Los Angeles and mostly hugs the coastline of the Pacific.
 Interestingly, US 99, not considered a major north-south route, prior to the arrival of Interstate 5, was the primary motor route for people traveling from Seattle to Portland to Sacramento to Los Angeles and finally to Mexico.
 It stretched from the Canadian border to Calexico, California until it was decommissioned in 1964.
 Today, US 99 is California S.R.
 99, Oregon S.R.
 99 and Washington S.R.
 99.